Alaska vs Hawaiian Airlines 2026

 | Gate-check risk | Low | Medium |

 Alaska and Hawaiian are the strangest pair to compare in 2026 because they’re technically the same company.
-Alaska Air Group closed the acquisition in September 2024, got a single operating certificate in October 2025, and merged the loyalty programs the same month.
+Alaska Air Group closed the acquisition in September 2024, merged the loyalty programs into Atmos Rewards through 2025 (HawaiianMiles members on October 1), and got a single FAA operating certificate on October 29, 2025.
+The reservation systems combined on April 22, 2026, so every flight now carries the AS code.
 But both brands still fly under their own names, and they serve meaningfully different travel patterns.
-Alaska is becoming the global US West Coast carrier, adding 787-9 long-haul to Tokyo, Rome, London, and Reykjavik through 2026.
+Alaska is becoming the global US West Coast carrier, adding 787-9 long-haul to Tokyo, Rome, and London through 2026, plus a 737 MAX route to Reykjavik.
 Hawaiian is becoming the specialist Pacific brand, focused on Hawaii-mainland, inter-island, and Pacific international routes.

 Short version: for mainland US travel and the new international long-haul, Alaska.
 For anything involving Hawaii (inter-island, Hawaii-mainland beyond Seattle, Pacific international to Japan/Korea/Australia/NZ/Tahiti), Hawaiian.
 The Atmos Rewards program means miles work across both brands and you earn toward the same elite status regardless of which airline you fly.
 The real question in 2026 isn’t “which loyalty program” or “which carrier owns which route” but “which brand happens to fly the specific route you need.”